 Activities at Two Buttes Reservoir

 The Two Buttes Reservoir is very scenic, which can come as a surprise to those driving across the great plains.
-While enjoying the views, there are a number of activities to be had nearby.
+While enjoying the views, there are several activities to be had nearby.

 Birding: Two Buttes Reservoir provides a tremendous opportunity for birdwatching, among one of the best areas in the state.
-Here, birders may find duck, grebes, owls, plovers, and even roadrunners.
+Here, birders may find ducks, grebes, owls, plovers, and even roadrunners.

 Boating: There are two cement boat ramps located on the east side of Two Buttes Reservoir.
 However, they are currently not in service.